Follow these style guidelines to create beautiful, functional apps for TV.

 - Use fragments to create UIs that are divided into sections, and use view groups like Grid View instead of List View to make better use of the horizontal screen space.

 - Avoid a cluttered interface by adding sufficient margins between layout controls.

 During the evolution of TV technology, overscan originally described an area of TV content outside of a safe zone that most TVs could reliably display.
 Even on some of today’s HDTV flat screens, areas outside that zone may not be visible.

-Build a 10% margin into your TV screen designs to account for overscan area the TV may not display correctly.
-On a 1920 x 1080 pixel screen, this margin should be a minimum of 27px from the top and bottom edges and a minimum of 48px from the right and left edges of the picture.
+Build a 5% margin into your TV screen designs to account for overscan area the TV may not display correctly.
+On a 1920 x 1080 screen, this margin should be a minimum of 27 pixels from the top and bottom edges and a minimum of 48 pixels from the right and left edges of the picture.

 Color rendering on televisions can be imprecise compared to computer monitors or mobile devices.
 LCD and Plasma TVs often apply smoothing and sharpening filters, and color rendering may not match what you see on a computer screen.

 Subtle hue or brightness differences between elements may disappear or be over-emphasized on TV screens.
 Some color gradient combinations will show bands.
 You should avoid pure whites on large areas of the screen.
 For highly saturated colors (especially reds, greens and blues) you should review them when used to fill significant areas of the screen.
 You should also avoid using very dark or muddy colors, as TV settings may display these colors with exaggerated contrast, causing them to be indistinguishable.

 The text and controls in a TV application's UI should be easily visible and navigable from a distance.
 The minimum recommended font size for TV is 12sp.
 The default text size setting should be 18sp.
 We recommend the following guidelines for TV apps:

 - Card Titles: Roboto Condensed 16sp

 - Browse Screen Title: Roboto Regular 44sp